"I was just blown away, it's really extraordinary..." - hmv.com talks to the cast and director of Alita: Battle Angel

 For those who aren't familiar with Kishiro's manga, the story revolves around a cyborg retrieved from a junkyard and reconstructed by the scientist Dr. Dyson Ido (Waltz), who names her Alita after his late daughter.
 When Alita reawakens she has lost all of her memories, but soon finds that she is a target for unscrupulous entrepreneur Vector (Ali) and a shadowy figure named Nova, who has the ability to transfer his mind into others' bodies.

-With the film in cinemas this week we sat down with director Robert Rodriguez, producer Jon Landau and stars Rosa Salazar, Christoph Waltz, Jennifer Connelly and Keean Johnson to talk about bringing Alita to the big screen.
+With the film arriving on DVD shelves on Monday (July 22nd), we sat down with director Robert Rodriguez, producer Jon Landau and stars Rosa Salazar, Christoph Waltz, Jennifer Connelly and Keean Johnson to talk about bringing Alita to the big screen.

 Watch our interviews with the director, producer and cast below...